scar710813/E-shop-backend-golang/README.md

 - [Viper](github.com/spf13/viper) to handle with config files.
 - [JwtAuth](github.com/go-chi/jwtauth) to handle with JWT tokens.
 - [UUID](github.com/google/uuid) to generate UUID V4 format.
+- [Testfy](github.com/stretchr/testify) to make assertions more common with other languages.